thomas-yancey/thomas-yancey.github.io/_posts/2016-07-05-action-cable-chat.md

     <% end %>
 {% endhighlight %}

 Go ahead and run through login and logouts to see that it is all working appropriately.
 With that all up and running lets move onto the rooms pages.
 The idea will be that you can have multiple rooms, and we want to display links to all the show pages for those rooms.
 So we are going to create two partials that we are going to use inside of the index.
-One is going to be the form and the other is just the actual room partial.
+One is going to be the form and the other is just the room partial itself to display all of the rooms.